irena-flextool/flextool/docs/how_to.md

 The 24h is clearly too long timestep and the it invests too little for storage and coal.
 Large upward penalty insues.
 The sample one solve invest also invests too little, as the largest demand-supply ratio weeks are not in the five week sample.
 However, the investments are spread more accurately.
 The splitted sample investment run in this case similar results as the one solve sample run.
 This is not always the case!
-Here the only difference between periods was linarly increased demand.
+Here the only difference between the periods was a linearly increased demand.

 ## How to use CPLEX as the solver